Skip to Content

 Once they’ve made it inside, German cockroaches look for tight, protected spaces close to food, moisture, and warmth.
 Common hiding spots include:

 They usually live in groups, so if you see one German cockroach during the day, there are often many more hidden nearby.
-Their droppings look like fine black specks or “pepper” and often show up in corners, cabinet hinges, and along wall edges.
+Their droppings look like fine black specks (often described as “pepper”) and commonly show up in corners, cabinet hinges, and along wall edges.

 What Does a German Cockroach Look Like?